 2. Have your audience in mind

-Think about your ideal audience – their age, what they do for a living, what colors do they like, regular habits, and style.
+Think about your ideal audience – their age, what they do for a living, what colors they like, regular habits, and style.
 Not only is this important for your content, these factors will give you a pretty good idea of what fonts they will be more attracted to.

 3. Make sure it’s easy to read

 It’s incredibly frustrating when you see a beautiful visual identity design with the right colors, images, and style, but can’t even read what the tagline on the logo says.
-Or visiting a website and you can’t seem to understand the titles.
+Or visit a website and you can’t seem to understand the titles.